snhirsch/mustang-midi-bridge/README.md

 The Mustang Floor MIDI spec is about 99% implemented, with only the following exceptions:

-  + Tuner On/Off

-    Will require substantial rework of the program to make this work reliably.

   + Amp Bypass

     It's possible to turn the amp "off" with CC#68 0, but this mutes all sound rather than acting as a bypass.
-I don't think the combo amps support signal bypass, but haven't given up yet.
+It appears that the combo amps do not support the notion of straight-through routing without an amplifier modeling block.

   + Pedal Volume

-    I'm not sure why this is needed, since all continuous controllers are directly accessible through CC messages.
-Since the FUSE application cannot issue these commands it will be guesswork to figure out the protocol - if it's even supported on the combo amps.
+    I'm not sure why this would even be needed, since all continuous controllers are directly accessible through CC messages.

   + FX Insert

-    Not supported on the combo amps
+    Not supported on the combo amps.

   + Tap Tempo